GerritCodeReview/plugins_checks/resources/Documentation/rest-api-checks.md

 This REST endpoint supports rerunning a check.
 It also resets all relevant check fields such as `message`, `url`, `started` and `finished`.

+### <a id="override-check"> Override Check

+_'POST /changes/1/revisions/1/checks/test:my-checker/override'_

+Overrides a check.
+As response the [CheckInfo](#check-info) entity is retured that describes the overridden check.
+The result is returned with [submit impact details](#option-submit-impact) since this information relates to overriding checks.

+Notification options may be specified as [CheckOverrideInput](#check-override-input) entity in the request body.
+Also, a reason must for override must be specified.
+The reason's length must not exceed 300 characters.

+The same user can't override the same check twice.

+This REST endpoint supports overriding a check.
+Therefore, it allows checks that correlate to a required checker become optional for submission.

 ## <a id="json-entities"> JSON Entities

 ### <a id="check-info"> CheckInfo